-- 45.6.1 The parties agree that the Employer may engage an Employee for a fixed term contract of employment to undertake a specific project of limited duration or work of a limited duration or where employment is being facilitated by funding from an external source. - 45.6.2 The Employer may engage an Employee in circumstances other than those provided for in 43.6.1 for senior positions that are classified at Level 7 or above. - 45.6.3 During the life of the Agreement the Employer will commit to converting current Employees engaged on a Fixed Term Contract to permanent as follows:
+- 45.6.1 The parties agree that the Employer may engage an Employee for a fixed term contract of employment to undertake a specific project of limited duration or work of a limited duration or where employment is being facilitated by funding from an external source. - 45.6.2 The Employer may engage an Employee in circumstances other than those provided for in 43.6.1 for senior positions that are classified at Level 7 or above. - 45.6.3 Where reasonably practicable, and at the sole discretion of the Employer, a minimum of three (3) months' notice will be provided to the incumbent whether a further offer of employment will be made.
+The terms and conditions of any such offer will be determined at Council's sole discretion.